Sinch (band): History

 Sinch were released from Roadrunner Records mid-2004, after the label decided to pass up the option of renewing the band's contract.
 Their second major album titled, Clearing the Channel, was released on March 22, 2005 via independent label Rock Ridge Music.

 At the start of 2009, Sinch started work on a fan-funded album project.
 They began recording in June of the same year, but due to the band members also holding down full-time jobs recording would take around two years to complete.
 By August 2011, the album was in the mixing stage and the release was being planned.
 The album, Hive Mind, was released as a digital download, available to those that contributed to the making of the album, on March 20, 2012.

-On July 31, 2015, Sinch released a track titled "One Way Mirror" available for purchase with all proceeds benefiting former member Jay Smith's battle with ALS.

-On September 8, 2018, Sinch released a track titled "You and Me" available for purchase with all proceeds benefiting former member Jay Smith's battle with ALS.